mwang87/MassQueryLanguage_Documentation/docs/index.md

 ### Python API

-We have a python API that you can utilize in your own software
+We have a python API that you can utilize in your own software.

 ### Commandline Utility